 You can also omit the breadcrumbs all together and add an additional egg as a binding agent.

-Yes!
-I chose to make these with ground turkey because turkey is easier to find at my local grocery store than ground chicken.
+I usually make these with ground turkey because turkey is easier to find at my local grocery store.

 WHAT SHOULD I SERVE WITH THEM?